richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 * Athletics (Agility): Running, climbing, jumping, balancing, throwing (including weapons), catching.
 * Common Knowledge (Smarts): General knowledge of daily life in the Sixth World.
   * See note above for specialisations.
-* Notice (Smarts): Awareness and perception; the ability to spot trouble coming or non-obvious clues.
+* Notice (Smarts): Awareness and perception; the ability to spot trouble coming, find non-obvious clues, or read body language to guess at someone's emotional state.
 * Persuasion (Spirit): The ability to convince others to do what you want; via negotiation, orders, or lies.
+(But not threats; see Intimidation, below, for that.)
-* Stealth (Agility): The ability to sneak and hide, tail people without being noticed, and spot a tail thats on you.
+* Stealth (Agility): The ability to sneak and hide, tail people without being noticed.
+(But not spot a tail that's following you - that's Notice.)

 ## Combat skills